zhouhoujun/tsioc/packages/ioc/README.md

 DI Module manager, application bootstrap. base on AOP.

 *  `@DIModule` DIModule decorator, use to define class as DI Module.
+*  `@Bootstrap` Bootstrap decorator, use to define class as bootstrp module.
 *  `@Annotation` Annotation decorator, use to define class build metadata config.
+*  `@Message`  Message decorator, use to define class as message handle.

 [mvc boot simple](https://github.com/zhouhoujun/type-mvc/tree/master/packages/simples)